codacy/docs/docs/organizations/managing-repositories.md

     end="<!--paid-private-repositories-end-->"
 %}

-Users with [admin permission over a repository](roles-and-permissions-for-organizations.md) can add it to Codacy to start analyzing it.
+Users with the [necessary permissions](roles-and-permissions-for-organizations.md) can add a repository to Codacy to start analyzing it.

 !!! note
     When a user adds a new repository to Codacy, all organization admins start following it automatically.